Reach-Above/reach-above.github.io/mapathon.md

             id: 'phl',
             title: 'Outdoor Opportunity',
             image: '',
-            description: 'With sports, schools and indoor public activites cancelled we had more opportunities to get ouside and explore our community.
+            description: 'With school, sports and indoor activites cancelled we had more opportunities to get ouside and explore our community.
 Here is a story of where we rode our bikes and hiked',
             location: {
                 center: [-79.012, 43.992],
                 zoom: 9.45,